 For example, you could make it mandatory to wear dress shoes while jeans and any casual shirt is fine.
 Or, you may want to consider still having a traditional dress code but making it relaxed on specific days.

 3. Stiff and Boring Office Space

 Does your office look like a hospital or dentist’s office?
 Then it might be time to make a change.
 If employees are going to spend eight hours or more every day in an office, it should be stimulating and motivating, right?

 The days of white walls and cubicles are gone.
 Office spaces are starting to look a lot more like a home or college campuses these days.
 This offers everyone in a work culture a more positive, fun, and creative environment.

 Look at Google, for example.
-Their office features bright colors, open spaces, and no shortage of couches and fun furniture to work from.
+Their office features bright colours, open spaces, and no shortage of couches and fun furniture to work from.